-Many of the extreme activities you can do in Canada involve negotiating your way across the diverse landscape—the exalted mountains, rushing rivers, pristine lakes and and far-reaching forests—but urban adventures that test your mettle are also on the menu.
+Many of the extreme activities you can do in Canada involve negotiating your way across the diverse landscape—the exalted mountains, rushing rivers, pristine lakes and far-reaching forests—but urban adventures that test your mettle are also on the menu.
 Here are some of the most extreme things you can do in Canada.

-Get High on the CN Tower EdgeWalk, Toronto
+CN Tower EdgeWalk, Toronto

 For some, merely peering down from the CN Tower's sky-high glass observation decks is nerve-wracking enough.
 However, those seeking an even more intensely stratospheric thrill can embark on the CN Tower EdgeWalk, the world’s highest full circle hands-free walk on a 1.5 m (5 ft) wide ledge encircling the top of the Tower’s main pod, 356m/1,168ft (116 stories) above the ground.